 Quite naturally, at The Novelry we advise you to take the best creative writing course you can afford, and that you especially consider an online creative writing course.
 That way, you can access the lessons and guidance from home, to fit in around your working life more easily.

-What’s more, our Classic Course will help you start writing by generating novel ideas that will inspire you by taking the most powerful experiences of your own life and combining them with the story structure of the all-time bestselling novels.
+What’s more, our Novel Kickstarter Course will help you start writing by generating novel ideas that will inspire you by taking the most powerful experiences of your own life and combining them with the story structure of the all-time bestselling novels.

 For now, here are our nine key steps.